jaimefps/spinoza-react/README.md

 *MVP:*

-1:: implement get-connection
+MVP finalized.

 *EXTRA FEATURES:*

-1:: Node shape dependant on type (axiom, proposition, definition, etc)
+1:: Node shape dependant on type (axiom, proposition, definition, etc);

-2:: instructions shadow-box

-3:: credits, inpirations, etc.

-4:: display message when no connection or data is applicable to query

-5:: get descendants and ancestors by degrees of separation

-6:: colorize the nodes given as input so as to distinguish them from the rest.
+2:: colorize the nodes given as input so as to distinguish them from the rest.
+3:: get descendants and ancestors by degrees of separation.

 TO RUN APP LOCALLY